karlpokus/pernr/README.md

 - `fix/no-limit` fork of the heroku branch without a limit on ssn generation.
 Intended for local use.

 # ssn-machine
-Public api for validating-, or creating valid ssns (<1000).
+Public http api for validating-, or creating valid ssns (<1000).
 Deployed on a free tier heroku node so partial downtime is to be expected.

 ```bash
 # usage